Sports@SG

 courses to educate yourself is another thing altogether - they may be worthless to the public eye but deem useful to you.

-It means if you're working more on yourself than working on the product, you might as well not sell the product.wtf? did anyone understand this?
+It means if you're working more on yourself than working on the product, you might as well not sell the product.

 If you have something unique to sell, then you'd better have a good marketing plan.
-Enough money to blow to market and get enough market response.another one that doesn't make any sense, at least to me anyway.
+Enough money to blow to market and get enough market response.

 Working "hard," or the perception of working hard, doesn't really mean anything.
 Sweating, vomiting, and breathing hard could be a good workout or a tropical disease kicking in.-Dan John